ivoryue/WorldCupDB/README.md

 2. SQL queries and Web UI design: Write SQL queries.
 Create and implement the web-based user interface that can query the database through PHP functions.

 3. Data Visualization: Convert data into plots or interactive maps that can help uses better comprehend the information.
-JavaScript HighChart and Tableau was used in this part.
+JavaScript HighChart and Tableau were used in this part.

 ![main](https://cloud.githubusercontent.com/assets/16885033/18914489/59df5a44-855b-11e6-896f-af1e714b1b4a.gif)